gusztavvargadr/packer/README.md

 $ .\ci.ps1 build virtualbox-vagrant
 ```

-Note that this will include restoring the build folder with the template and the related resource automatically and then invoke the build process in a single step.
+Note that this will include restoring the build folder with the template and the related resources automatically and then invoking the build process in a single step.
 It will also reuse the output of the `virtualbox-ovf` build, so it does not need to do the same steps for a Vagrant box the original build already included (e.g. the core OS installation itself, installing Windows updates, etc.).

-For Hyper-V Packer this build chaining is not supported yet, though of course you can still build a Vagrant box, it's just that it will always start from scratch:
+For Hyper-V this build chaining is not supported yet, though of course you can still build a Vagrant box, it's just that it will always start from scratch:

 ```powershell
 $ .\ci.ps1 build hyperv-vagrant
 ```

-As you can expect, for this sample the build artifacts will be created in the `artifacts/w16s` folder.
+As you can expect, for these samples the build artifacts will be created in the `artifacts/w16s` folder as well.
 You can use the standard options to [distribute them][VagrantDistribute] to be consumed in Vagrant.

 [VagrantDistribute]: https://www.vagrantup.com/docs/boxes/base.html#distributing-the-box

 ### Chaining builds further

-Similarly to the example above, you can use build chaining to build more complex boxes.
+Similarly to the process above, you can use build chaining to build more complex boxes.
 For example, the configuration for `Windows Server 2016 Standard` with `IIS` works like this.

 ```powershell
 $ cd src\w16s-iis